 This means that if you’re rushing from one meeting to the next one day, you can plan what you need to talk about in advance.
 This allows remote and mobile workers to spend less time loading up their laptop or sorting through their notes when they want to jump straight into a meeting.
 You’ll have a reminder of what your conversation is supposed to be about right there.

-With G Suite, you can also record meetings in case you need to come back and find some extra information later.
+With Google Workspace, you can also record meetings in case you need to come back and find some extra information later.
 This can be particularly useful if you need to record a meeting and send the information to someone who wasn’t able to dial-in too.

 If you’re working remotely, you can also implement @Drive notifications for when actions and comments are assigned to you, or when people want to access files that you own.
 For people struggling to keep track of how much cloud bandwidth they have left on the move, the @Drive bot can also tell you when you’re coming close to meeting your storage limits.